 That’s when pro bono design proves extremely useful.

 Pro bono publico (usually shortened to pro bono) is a Latin phrase that means “for the public good.”
 The term is generally used to describe professional work undertaken voluntarily and without payment as a public service.

 Unlike traditional volunteerism, pro bono uses the specific skills of professionals to provide services to those who are unable to afford them.

 Small- to medium-sized non-profits are most in need.
 Larger organisations are more likely to have a substantial budget allocated to their brand identity, and likely have a working relationship with a studio or agency.

-Search online or in your telephone directory for a local organisation.
-The benefit of staying local is you can meet your client face-to-face.
+Search online, in a telephone directory, or a local newspaper for a nearby organisation.
+The benefit of staying local is you can meet your client in person.
 Not only will that help to build confidence, it also makes it easier to ensure you’re dealing with the decision-maker rather than passing design ideas through a middle-person.

-Another benefit of working locally is the opportunity to take photos of the finished design in situ (e.g., on signage and stationery).
+Another benefit of working locally is the opportunity to take photos of the finished design in situ (on signage, stationery, etc.).
 It’s these contextual shots that can turn an average portfolio into an excellent one.

 Additionally, you’re building your network of local business contacts, and the stronger your network, the more help that’s available throughout your design career.